eavMarshall/ReduxFirebase/README.md

 ```

 ### Goals
+- To have a template that separates the views from the application state
 - Allows you to login, log out with google authentication
 - Have state tests
 - Have view tests